mnencia/mchfuse/README.md

 The `EMAIL` and `PASSWORD` are the ones used to access <https://home.mycloud.com/>.

 The `DEVICE_NAME` is the name assigned to the device during the initial configuration.
-If you happen to use a wrong name, the resulting error message contain the list of valid discovered device names.
+If you happen to use a wrong name, the resulting error message contains the list of valid discovered device names.

+Footnote: semi-automatic device names contain a single quote.
+To enter such a string on a commandline you need to enclose it in double quotes.
+(No amount of escaping inside single quotes seems to work these days).

 Replace `MOUNT_POINT` with the actual path where you want to see the content of the device. (e.g. `/mnt/mydevice`)